 Conducting fieldwork is an intersubjective activity.
 Our objects of study – other people – are themselves subjects.
 We use ourselves as research tools, which gives our research an emotional component.
 Ethnographic fieldwork is about positioning oneself while at the same time describing someone else’s lifeworld.
 It is proximity and distance at the same time.
 Anthropology has acknowledged that our research questions, analytical frameworks, methods and conclusions are themselves products of our own positions and ‘frames of reference’.
 These frames have an emotional aspect to them, in so far as we are not just engaged but at times profoundly committed to our scientific mission, including the mission of ‘successful fieldwork’.
 Nowadays, it is necessary for anthropologists to present their own self-reflections in order to show how their ‘positions’ (e.g., age, gender, ethnicity, class) may have influenced knowledge production in the field.
 One of the positions often missing, however, is our emotional position.
 Every fieldworker thus experiences moments of intense involvement and then detachment or distance.
 In our ethnography, we are in the position of being involved and detached at the same time.
 The ethnographic project is to enter a community (or organization or network or ‘assemblage’, be it close to home or far away).
 We are supposed to hang out where we can, get to know people, observe their activities and their life situations, and then at some point exit, perhaps returning, but always with the possibility of exit.
 Age, gender, race and class aside, being an outsider (even if we do fieldwork ‘at home’) is a very ambivalent position.
 The researcher can walk out of the village and back to the missionary station, or today, return to the NGO aid office; we can pack up our bags and notes and return home.
 Even when doing fieldwork close to home, we can leave the organization or group that we have chosen to study, we can reduce our fieldwork when grant funds run out, we can reduce our lines of communication, stop logging in and return to the university or just move away.
 While it is true that our informants can now easily contact us, we can decide not to respond, we can unfriend or unfollow when things become too intense or unpleasant.
 No matter how much solidarity or friendliness we have with those we study, our outsider status, for all its problems, is a position of privilege.
 And this kind of privileged position gives us a very different outlook on the risks and emotions involved in fieldwork, as we shall describe below.
 In particular, it demands, besides sensitivity, responsibility and reflexivity, a particular kind of emotional management.
-Emotional management takes place while we are in the field, when we exit the field, and for some of us, for a long time afterwards.
+Emotional management takes place while we are in the field, when we exit the field, and for some of us, for a long time afterward.